RESOURCES FOR EXECUTORS AND ESTATES

 Families who want a do-it-yourself route can use print-on-demand services such as Lulu or photo-book platforms such as Mixbook.
 These options can be especially helpful when the written material and photographs have already been gathered and the main need is compilation and printing.

-Those who need help with layout and formatting may look to tools such as Affinity or Atticus, which can assist with organizing and presenting the material in a polished format.
+Those who need help with layout and formatting may look to tools such as Canva/Affinity or Atticus, which can assist with organizing and presenting the material in a polished format.

-A practical reference for beginners is Lulu’s guide to creating and printing a book, which can help families understand the basic stages of manuscript preparation, layout, cover design, and publication.
+A practical reference for beginners is Lulu’s How to Create and Print a Book for Beginners, which can help families understand the basic stages of manuscript preparation, layout, cover design, and publication.

 Working with a Professional Memoir Creator